cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-text-and-typography.md

 image: /assets/img/sample/devices-mockup.png
 ---

-This Jekyll template totally compatible with Markdown syntax.
-Now, let's have a look at the text and typography.
+This article is to show markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
+Now, let's start looking at text and typography.

 ## Titles